daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 and [middleware](http://mongoosejs.com/docs/middleware.html).
 And that's exactly what we will use next.

-It would not be smart to store users' passwords in plaintext, clearly visible.
+It would not be smart to store passwords in plaintext, clearly visible.
-If your database is compromised, you (or rather your users) are pretty much screwed.
+If your database is compromised, you (or your users) are pretty much screwed.
 To avoid that, we will need to hash user's passwords.
 And that's where `bcrypt` comes in.
-Now, consider a scenario where you have a signup page, account management where users can update their password and a password reset page where users can set a new password.
+Now, consider a scenario where you have a signup page, an account management page where users can update their existing password and a reset password page where users can set a new password.
 Do you really want to implement the same password hashing logic in all three places?
 Instead, let's use Mongoose middleware.

 ```